ncu-electronic/virtual-oscilloscope/README.md

-# GeneralInstrumentGUI
+# Virtual-Oscilloscope-NCU
-A general instrument GUI aiming for MCU manipulation and data visualization.
+A virtual oscilloscope that supports multiple data source protocols.
 Written in python3 and PyQt5.

 ## How to use: